 Ionic silver is produced using electrolysis with water, some wire and a battery.
 Many products being sold as colloidal silver are actually ionic silver.
 There are some benefits to ionic silver, but it is not the same as colloidal silver.
 You would be able to make your own ionic silver at home with a colloidal silver generator which is nothing more than an electrolysis machine.

-Using two silver rods an electrical current is passed from the cathode (-) to the anode (+), through a medium of distilled water which is mineral free.
+Using two silver rods, an electrical current is passed from the cathode (-) to the anode (+), through a medium of distilled water which is mineral free.
 The silver particle size varies with the current, temperature and purity of the water.

-The concentration of Ionic Silver is normally less than 50 parts per million, it is not stable and will clump together over time and precipitate out and fall to the bottom of the container as black silver rust.
+This produces ionic silver, which is a silver molecule striped of an electron on the outer shell thereby making it very reactive and will now react with the sodium chloride (salt) producing silver chloride and other undesirable silver compounds.
+The concentration of ionic silver is normally less than 50 parts per million, it is not stable and will clump together over time and precipitate out and fall to the bottom of the container as black silver rust.